Enterprise Data & Automation

 The legacy tools might also be expensive to license.
 They might have been sold as part of a portfolio or bundle of different tools.
 Organisations often then face paying more to license only the components they need, or licensing a range of technologies they won't use.

-The difference in Test Data Automation
+The difference in Enterprise Test Data

 1. Sustainable licensing.
 With componentised subscriptions, you only pay for what you want and need.